coderefinery/template-workshop-webpage/content/join.md

 +++

 Anyone may watch the livestream (<https://twitch.tv/coderefinery>).
-You are free to attend just those days or sessions you want!
+You are free to attend just those days or sessions you want.
-Read more about [how to attend a livestream course](https://coderefinery.github.io/manuals/how-to-attend-stream/) or [watch the video on YouTube!](https://youtu.be/QUAZELOioUY).
+Read more about [how to attend a livestream course](https://coderefinery.github.io/manuals/how-to-attend-stream/) or [watch the video on YouTube](https://youtu.be/QUAZELOioUY).
 Some partners host own video- or in-person exercise rooms.

 {{ div(attributes='class="uk-child-width-expand@m uk-margin-large-top" uk-grid') }}